bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-93.rst

 |tag-ops-changed| |tag-project-changed|

-Rest Clients are stored in new locations.
+Configurations of Rest Clients are stored in new locations.
 During development, the project's Rest Clients are now stored in the :ref:`rest-clients.yaml <rest-clients-configuration>` file.
 On the
-|ivy-engine|, Rest Clients have been moved from the System Database to the
+|ivy-engine|, configurations of Rest Clients have been moved from the System Database to the
 application's :ref:`app-yaml` file.
-Furthermore, rest clients and project migrations do the conversion from the old to the new format for you automatically.
+Furthermore, System Database and project migrations do converts from the old to the new format automatically.

 .. container:: admonition note toggle